 • heredity;

-• birth and brain injury.
+• birth and brain injuries.

 • irregularity, elongation of the shape of the eyeball;

-• the optical system of the eye is prone to intense refraction of rays.
+• The optical system of the eye is prone to intense refraction of rays.

 How do people with myopia see the world?